vazhka-dolya/katarakta/README.md

 - Changing the eye states
 - Dynamically [fixing black textures](https://github.com/vazhka-dolya/sm64_save_state_fixer) in the game's RAM

-Also check out my add-ons for [M64MM3](https://github.com/projectcomet64/M64MM) — [BodyStates](https://github.com/vazhka-dolya/bodystates) and [Tiny-Huge Tweaks](https://github.com/vazhka-dolya/TinyHugeTweaks)!
+Also check out my add-ons for [M64MM3](https://github.com/projectcomet64/M64MM) — [BodyStates](https://github.com/vazhka-dolya/bodystates), [Tiny-Huge Tweaks](https://github.com/vazhka-dolya/TinyHugeTweaks), and [ChameleonCK](https://github.com/vazhka-dolya/ChameleonCK)!

 # Setting Up
 Firstly, you need a graphics plugin that supports texture packs, such as GLideN64 (recommended) or RiceVideo.
 You need to configure the plugin to be able to load the “hi-res” textures, there are numerous tutorials that can be found on how to do this, such as [GlitchyPSI's](https://www.youtube.com/watch?v=AsmwKbv054g), [Team Toad's](https://www.youtube.com/watch?v=o33pdMVl2Ow), or [mine](https://www.youtube.com/watch?v=1VsTe2No9eA) (has English subtitles), which also tries to explain how to set up katarakta (albeit pretty outdated).